MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 For these reasons, we recommend moving or redirecting Desktop and Documents folders to OneDrive with Folder Backup if you're an enterprise or large organization.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md).
 Small or medium businesses may also find this useful, but keep in mind you'll need some experience configuring policies.
 For info about the end-user experience, see [Protect your files by saving them to OneDrive](https://support.office.com/article/d61a7930-a6fb-4b95-b28a-6552e77c3057).

 > [!NOTE]
 > OneDrive sync for macOS runs natively on Apple silicon.
 This support is generally available starting with build 22.022.
-Users will be automatically updated over the next few releases.

 ## Prepare to move Desktop and Documents folders on existing devices